tetratelabs/tetrate-tech-talks/docs/episode4/introduction.md

 - April 29 - Bye week (on account of IstioCon taking place that week)
 - May 6 - Web Assembly with Brian Sletten
+- May 13 - Envoy & Kafka with Adam Kotwasinski, from Workday

 ---
 # Join the conversation..